Subscribe to Blog via Email

 Underestimating the true incidence and prevalence of NENs

 But there’s another issue impacting whether a diagnosis is actually entered on a cancer registry or not.
-Unfortunately, there are members of the medical community who still see well differentiated NETs as benign tumors, ‘not a proper cancer’ and still use ancient terminology ……… ‘Carcinoid’.
+Unfortunately, there are members of the medical community who still see well differentiated NETs as benign tumors, inferring to patients that it is ‘not a proper cancer’ but they then contradict themselves by still using ancient terminology ……… ‘Carcinoid‘.
 The WHO 2010 classification for NETs was based on the concept that all NETs have malignant potential.
 Here’s a quote from the UKINETS Guidelines in 2011 (Ramage, Caplin, Meyer, Grossman, et al).

 The guidance in WHO 2017 for Endocrine Organs and WHO 2019 for the Digestive System reinforces this statement.